-Collective Agree
+Collective Agreements Spain 2020

-Number of employees collective bargaining
+Number of employees covered by collective bargaining 47,068

-% Employees within th
+% Employees within the CBA 98%

-Social Dialo

-Number of employees regulations

-% Employees within so in countries
+Social Dialogue () 2020 Number of employees within social regulations 56,013 % Employees within social regulations in countries 74%

-() Since the laws in countri collective labor regulations
+(\) Since the laws in countries other than Spain vary in this field, this section includes collective labor regulations in other countries.

+COLLECTIVE BARGAINING

-ements Spain 2020 COLLECTIVE BARGAINING s covered by 47,068 More than 90 collective bargaining, through different business associations or directly managed by the company in the different countries in which we operate.
-Some examples are: ASPEL, APROSER, AESTE, ESAP, ASEJA, ASERPYN AMI, ASEMPLEO and CEOE. y the company in the different he CBA 98% FORUMS WITH TRADE UNIONS ogue () 2020 actions to promote and improve the Spain of: • The State Observatory for the B ors, analyze their problems and propose em, mainly through the involvement in Building and Premises Cleaning Sector. s within social 56,013 The Private Security Sector Ob Professional/business membership actions servatory.
-2020 ocial regulations 74% Number of professional/business associations 118 tries other than Spain is in other countries. vary in this field, this section includes Amount paid in professional/business membership fees (in euros) 565,343
+- More than 90 collective bargaining, through different business associations or directly managed by the company in the different countries in which we operate. - Some examples are: ASPEL, APROSER, AESTE, ESAP, ASEJA, ASERPYMA, AMI, ASEMPLEO and CEOE.

+FORUMS WITH TRADE UNIONS

+- To address the situation in the sectors, analyze their problems and propose actions to promote and improve them, mainly through the involvement in Spain of: - The State Observatory for the Building and Premises Cleaning Sector. - The Private Security Sector Observatory.

+Professional/business membership actions 2020 Number of professional/business associations 118 Amount paid in professional/business membership fees (in euros) 565,343

+UNIVERSAL

+DECLARATION OF

+HUMAN

+RIGHTS

+ON BUSINESS

+AND HUMAN RIGHTS UNITED

+NATIONS

+DECLARATIONSOF THE ILO

+THE 10 PRINCIPLES OF THE UN GLOBAL COMPACT

+OECD

 GUIDELINES FOR MULTINATIONAL

+ENTERPRISES